Fyyre/fyyre/README.md

 ### Connect
 *   **Email:** fyyre [at] fyyre [dot] net
 *   **Security:** [PGP Key](https://gist.github.com/Fyyre/026832c098316b6a9a29352a4e022895)
-*   *Open to serious technical collaborations in Windows Internals and reverse code engineering.*
+*   *Open to serious technical collaborations in Systems Internals and reverse code engineering.*